For the most up-to-date information and resources on the UW’s response to COVID-19, please visit uw.edu/coronavirus.

 - Update on Research with "Stay Home, Stay Healthy" Directive (March 24, 2020)

-The University of Washington is planning for a hybrid of remote and in-person instruction during fall quarter 2020.
-Details on the UW's Safe Start program are available online.
+The University of Washington is planning for primarily remote instruction during spring and summer quarters 2021 - though some in-person activities are permitted under Phase 3 of Governor Inslee's Healthy Washington Plan.
+Details on the UW's COVID19 recovery status is available online.
 The UW's plan is informed by the "Back to School" Task Force and the "Back to Workplace" Task Force.

 COVID-19 Prevention Plan for Departments/Programs:

-Read more about Fall Quarter Safe Start Planning for Units.
+Read more about Safe Start Planning for Units.

 Departments should focus on operations remaining “open,” even if staff is working remotely.